What is the MOS

 Write a stream of character bytes to the VDP.
 This can be used to perform various control functions, such as clearing the screen, changing the screen mode, setting the cursor position, or changing the text colour.
 More information on VDU commands can be found in the VDP documentation.

-This command is similar to the VDU command in BBC BASIC, but instead of separating arguments with commas you must instead separate them with spaces.
+command in BBC BASIC, but instead of separating arguments with commas you must instead separate them with spaces.

-Prior to Console8 MOS 2.2.0, the VDU command would only accept 8-bit numbers as arguments.
+command would only accept 8-bit numbers as arguments.
 Any values provided greater than 255 would be ignored.

-From Console8 MOS 2.2.0 onwards this command will now also support 16-bit numbers as arguments, and several different ways to indicate hexidecimal numbers.
-The BBC BASIC standard of suffixing a number with a semicolon character ; to indicate a 16-bit number is supported.
-As well as the & prefix for hexidecimal numbers, you can also use 0x as a prefix, or h as a suffix.
-Hexidecimal numbers provided greater than 255 will always be treated as 16-bit numbers.
+From Console8 MOS 2.2.0 onwards this command will now also support 16-bit numbers as arguments, and several different ways to indicate hexadecimal numbers.
+The BBC BASIC standard of suffixing a number with a semicolon character ;

 Memory map